kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-database.md

 - MySQL (1995)
 - SQLite (2000)

+> SQLite is a software library that provides a relational database management system.
+If you have a Mac, sqlite3 should be available on there. https://github.com/kexiZeroing/node-sqlite-app

 The Relational Model is usually denoted using `LIKES (DRINKER, COFFEE)`

 <img alt="relation model" src="https://raw.gitmirror.com/kexiZeroing/blog-images/e267d5c748689a64a58514b9c6776a4499eff478/BD61-413F-89E1-3A76798F04B1.png" width="500">